majapersson/infinite-world/README.md

 - [x] Generate random z values to create hills
 - [x] Look up and implement Perlin/Simplex noise
-- [ ] Continuously add new terrain as the player moves
+- [ ] Generate terrain as a giant sphere, to avoid trouble with edges and adding new terrain
 - [x] Return z value to player
+- [ ] Generate some sort of environment

 #### Player

 - [x] Get y value from terrain
 - [x] Keyboard movements
+- [ ] First or third person view?

 #### Camera